 One of the best investments we can make is in our own knowledge and skill set.
 With that in mind, this article will work through how we can use Return On Equity (ROE) to better understand a business.
 By way of learning-by-doing, we'll look at ROE to gain a better understanding of U.S. Concrete, Inc. (NASDAQ:USCR).

-Our data shows U.S. Concrete has a return on equity of 4.1% for the last year.
-That means that for every $1 worth of shareholders' equity, it generated $0.04 in profit.
+Our data shows U.S. Concrete has a return on equity of 9.7% for the last year.
+Another way to think of that is that for every $1 worth of equity in the company, it was able to earn $0.097.